 Stuffing

-Stuffing sausages is labor intensive and the type of a stuffer used can make sausage making a pleasure or a difficult to perform chore.There is a distinct difference between stuffing requirements of a commercial meat plant, little butcher shop and a home sausage maker.
-Meat plants need a machine that will stuff, link and portion sausages in one cycle.
-Sausages must be of the same length and weight otherwise it would be impossible to estimate costs and run the business.
-Such machines are very expensive and can stuff thousands of pounds of sausage in one hour.
-The piston is powered by hydraulic pressure and the machine is controlled with a foot or a knee.
+Choosing the right stuffer is important because stuffing is labor-intensive.
+A commercial meat plant, a little butcher shop, and a home sausage maker have different requirements for stuffing sausages.
+Meat plants need a machine to stuff, link, and portion sausages in one cycle.
+Sausages must be the same length and weight, otherwise it would be impossible to estimate costs and run the business.
+Such piston stuffers are very expensive and can stuff thousands of pounds of sausage in one hour.
+The piston is powered by hydraulic pressure and the stuffer is controlled with a foot or a knee.

-Butcher shops do not care much about linking and portioning sausages as the experienced sausage maker can fast link sausages by hand.
-Drawing on his experience he can estimate the weight of one foot of a particular diameter sausage.
-In addition the salesperson will weigh each order on a scale.
+Butcher shops do not care much about linking and portioning sausages as a salesperson weighs each order.
+The experienced sausage maker can manually link sausages quite fast.
+Drawing on his experience, he can estimate the weight of one foot of a sausage of a particular diameter.
 What is important is that the stuffer performs faultlessly and is easy to operate and maintain.
-Such stuffers can be manually operated or can be hooked up to a motor.
+Such stuffers can be manually operated or hooked up to a motor.
+Most shops use manually operated piston stuffers or small hydraulic stuffers.

 Grinder Stuffer